clip9/adbren/README.md

 # Install / Configuration
 Clone the git repository or download a copy, then execute the adbren.pl script.
-It will ask you for your user name and password to [anidb](http://anidb.net/ "AniDB"].
+It will ask you for your user name and password to [anidb](http://anidb.net/ "AniDB").
 This configuration is stored in *~/.adbren.config*.
 Delete this file and execute adbren.pl to rerun the configuration.